harshg1103/Ghost-01/README.md

 ##🚀 Installation & Setup
 Prerequisites

-1.Windows 10 or 11
+1. Windows 10 or 11

-2.G++ Compiler (MinGW)
+2. G++ Compiler (MinGW)

-3.Python 3.8 or higher
+3. Python 3.8 or higher

-4.Google Gemini API Key
+4. Google Gemini API Key

 1. Compile the Driver (The Hands)
 Open your terminal in the project folder and run: